 Counting all of the prefixes and suffixes, it has a total of nearly 400 different model numbers for its two dozen basic faucets.

-The faucets are exactly the same but the different model numbers allow each seller to claim that:
+All of these are exactly the same faucet, but the different model numbers allow each seller to claim that:

 The faucet must be exclusive and have the lowest price because the retailer is the only seller on earth with that particular model number.

 This marketing sleight-of-hand is not unique to Forious faucets.
-All of the major faucet companies, including do very much the same thing.
+All of the major faucet companies, including play the very same marketing game.

 Testing & Certification

-At our last update early this year, only Forious stainless steel kitchen faucets had been tested and certified to all joint Canadian/U.S. faucet standards.
-As of this update, all Forious faucets have been certified.
+At our last update early this year, only Forius stainless steel kitchen faucets had been tested and certified to all joint Canadian/U.S. faucet standards.
+As of this update, most are certified.
+However, about half of Forius' certified faucet models are no longer being sold, and a few new models have not yet been certified.

-Universal certification does not mean, however, that all Forious faucets are legal for sale in all states and provinces.
-Many states and provinces have their own unique requirements that Furuisi does not meet.
+Universal certification does not mean, however, that all Forius faucets are legal for sale in all states, provinces, and territories.
+Many localities have their own unique requirements that Furuisi may not meet.
+Always check with your local code officials before buying a faucet.

 Here are the details of Furuisi's certifications.

-Read the actual listing certificates for Forious faucets:
+Read the actual listing certificates for Forius faucets:

 Comparable Faucets

-Faucets made in Asia comparable to Forious in quality with the same or a better warranty, but not necessarily comparable for design or price, include
+Faucets made in Asia comparable to Forius in quality with the same or a better warranty, but not necessarily comparable for design or price, include

 The Pros